 European Health Cards (EHICs) are still valid for UK residents until December 2020, while the UK government continues to work on what our relationship with the EU is going to be now we have Brexit has happened.
 From January 2021, we do not know whether UK nationals will be able to still benefit from an EHIC.
 You may want to consider looking into our Brexit travel insurance if you are travelling after this date.

 While the card entitles you to emergency medical cover, you are not entitled to the same sort of care delivered by the NHS.
 You are also not covered to be patronised, meaning you could be required to pay thousands for your transport back to the UK.
 Further reasons to have European travel insurance are:

 - Few EU countries pay the full cost of medical treatment, even under the European Union’s healthcare arrangements.
 You still need sufficient travel insurance to cover healthcare costs.

 - In some countries, like Greece, the health service only covers medical treatment, and will not extend to feeding and personal care.
-But if you have travel insurance, this part of your healthcare will be covered by your travel insurance.

 - You may not be covered if you need extra accommodation to stay with a sick relative.

 - Healthcare costs are rising in Europe so ensuring you have adequate medical travel insurance for Europe travel is more important than ever.
 AllClear provides medical travel insurance for Europe, so you can travel with complete peace of mind.

 Travel insurance to Europe from AllClear covers all of the above.
 If you do find yourself in need of medical treatment when visiting Europe, you will not have to worry about any of these risks.